 Remember that these temperatures are just guidelines and can be adjusted to your personal preference.
 It is recommended to use a meat thermometer to ensure the meat is cooked to the desired temperature.

-See also How long to cook cubed hash browns in air fryer
+See also How to cook rice a roni in the microwave

 When cooking deer meat, it is important to let it rest for a few minutes before serving.
 This allows the juices to redistribute and the meat to become more tender.
 Cutting into the meat immediately after cooking can cause the juices to escape and result in a drier finished product.